 3. Professional and career experience

 This section will appear similarly to your resume section, which includes the companies you have worked for and the roles you held while having bullet points to showcase your achievements, duties and responsibilities, and what you were able to gain or learn during that experience.
 For more on writing strong bullet points, check out our article here.

 Unlike your resume, which should only have hard or technical skills within a separate section, your CV can include both soft skills and hard skills.
 When developing this part of your CV, try to align your skills with what each job description is asking for.
 If you’re having trouble determining what soft skills are and what hard skills are, we recommend reading this article.

 5. Honors and awards

-Generally for a resume, you won’t have space to include honors and awards.
+Generally for a resume, you won’t always have space to include honors and awards.
 Instead, they are most likely included on your LinkedIn.
 This is often a key difference between a CV and a resume.
 You’ll want to include specific details when describing the awards you’ve received including the name of the award, when you received it, what organization awarded it to you, and even how frequently it is given out and to how many others it is given out to.
-Including these details helps to provide your future employer with more perspective surrounding the award and it will make you winning it even more impressive.
+Including these details helps to provide your future employer with more perspective surrounding the award and it will make you receiving it even more impressive.

 6. Relevant publications and presentations